 Whatever the company’s situation or size may be, a key element to success in utilizing an RPO is to identify the current challenges of the current recruitment practice, determine the recruitment and staffing needs and goals of the organization, and recognize what RPO services will be just the right fit for the company.
 So, remember you can take the easy route out and buy the one-size-fits-all shirt, or you can take the time to shop, know your measurements, and tailor the shirt so it’s the perfect fit.

-This blog was written by Jessica Giglio.
-Jessica is a human resources professional with 4 years of experience in staffing, recruiting, hiring practices, policy and procedure development, and project management.
+About the Author: Jessica Giglio is a human resources professional with 4 years of experience in staffing, recruiting, hiring practices, policy and procedure development, and project management.
 She currently serves as a Staffing Specialist for a Yoh client based in Selkirk, NY.
 She started her career in a corporate HR role before making the transition to RPO.
 She holds a B.S. in Human Resources Management from Bryant University, and currently resides in Albany, NY.